Nontrivial constitutive laws and unified structures in constrained BF theory: Unified structures

 In practice, this introduces a $n-2$ form $c_\text{int}^{I \nu_1\ldots\nu_{n-2}}$ valued in the Lie algebra $\mathfrak{g}_\text{int}$ as an independent field.
 The case for $C_\text{ext},\phi_\text{i-e},\phi_\text{e-i}$ is analogous.
 In particular, for $\phi_\text{e-i}$, the situation is trivial, as

 That is, because $\epsilon^{ab}{}_{i_1\ldots i_{n-2}}$ is not dynamical, the result is simply a new differential form, which is assumed to be equal to the dual field strength.

-Note that it is not even clear whether there ever can be a nontrivial gravitational constitutive law, because if the external excitation cannot be interpreted in terms of the dual surface element $*(e^a\wedge e^b)$, the external gauge theory does not hold an interpretation in terms of gravity.
+Note that it is not even clear whether there ever can be a nontrivial gravitational constitutive law, because if the external, gravitational excitation cannot be interpreted in terms of the dual surface element $*(e^a\wedge e^b)$, the would-be-gravitational theory does not hold an interpretation in terms of Einstein-Cartan or metric-affine gravity.
 Therefore, it can instead be argued that the constitutive mappings $\{C_\text{int},C_\text{ext},\phi_\text{i-e},\phi_\text{e-i}\}$ should be trivial, in the sense that they constantly map to only one output element $\{B,*(e^a\wedge e^b),*F\}$ regardless of the input.
 Alternatively, it is straightforward to introduce a gravitational interpretation equation

 which should be solved for the new coframe ${e'}^a$, while $B^{ab}_\text{ext}[\phi_\text{all}]$ is a nontrivial expression of some field content $\phi_\text{all}$.
 The extent to which this is or is not possible determines the extent to which the nontrivial constitutive law can be interpreted in Einstein-Cartan gravitational terms.
-As separate consistency, the curvature content $R[\omega_\text{ext}]$ should not introduce additional degrees of freedom as well; that is, it should be determined by $B^{ab}_\text{ext}[\phi_\text{all}]$.
+As a separate consistency requirement, the curvature content $R[\omega_\text{ext}]$ should not introduce additional degrees of freedom as well; that is, it should be determined by $B^{ab}_\text{ext}[\phi_\text{all}]$.

 What this issue shows is not that any particular use of a special form of the gravitational excitation would be impossible or unwarranted, but just that there is no canonical method to accomplish this.
 Instead, the obvious way is to simply take any gauge-gravity BF-type unified theory, and (if possible and consistent) induce the specific form of the excitation directly onto the internal or external excitation.
 For a unified model specifically, consider e.g.~the Plebanski unified model~\cite{Smolin:2009}, whose Lagrangian is